callixte-girard/YoutubeChannelLeecher/README.md

 # PROGRESS

 ## To-do
+- grab publisher of each video too (when not scraping a whole channel but just a playlist)
 - calculate number of vids in channels collection intelligently (just count number of links in `All Videos`)
 - auto-detect failed videos and mark them as so before continuing
 - maintain binding between OneDrive files and Notion entries :